SAKryukov/vscode-extensible-markdown/README.md

 This extension reads Markdown content from a currently active editor, converts it to HTML and saves it in a file.
 The extension depends on the built-in extension "VS Code Markdown" (`id="Microsoft.vscode-markdown"`) and augments it.

+**Since v.
+2.0.0, due to the mechanism of user-installed ["markdown-it"](https://www.npmjs.com/package/markdown-it) plug-ins and customization design, this extension can be used as an alternative and replacement for all other optional Markdown extensions.**

 ## Usage

 Open Markdown file (.md) in Visual Studio Code and activate the editor's context menu, use the command "Markdown: Convert to HTML", to convert this file.